bradleyboyuyang/MTH9821-9831/README.md

-# MTH9821
+# MTH9821/9831
- MTH9821 project
+MTH9821: Numerical Methods for Finance
+MTH9831: Probability and Stochastic Processes for Finance

-Class from Dan Stefanica
+Class from Dan Stefanica, Elena Kosygina